States urge court to protect children from harmful mandate Government regulation interferes with doctor-patient relationship

 The motion argued that the new mandate “has created massive new liability for thousands of doctors unless they cast aside their convictions and perform procedures that can be deeply harmful to their patients.”
 Last week, over 45 members of Congress wrote a letter criticizing HHS’ interference with doctor-patient relationships and failure to protect doctors’ medical judgment.

-“It is absurd for the government to think it can better decide what is best for a child over parents or a medically trained professional,” said Lori Windham, senior counsel of the Becket Fund for Religious Liberty, which filed a lawsuit against the new federal regulation.
+“It is absurd for the government to think it can better decide what is best for a child over parents or a medically trained professional,” said Lori Windham, senior counsel of Becket, which filed a lawsuit against the new federal regulation.
 “Doctors should be free to use their best medical judgment and do what is in the best interest of a child, free from political agendas and interference by bureaucrats.”

 A new website provides leading research on this issue, including guidance the government itself relies on, demonstrating that up to 94 percent of children with gender dysphoria (77 to 94 percent in one set of studies and 73 to 88 percent in another) will grow out of their dysphoria naturally and live healthy lives without the need for surgery or lifelong hormone regimens.